[Above: The Areiro-to-Ruivo trail in central Madeira rises above the clouds and fog.]

 The second guide, a three-page pamphlet, presented over 20 hikes on the island, many of them levada walks.
 The pamphlet made planning for these levada walks easy, including transit options to reach them.

 You can even check out weather conditions at key locations by means of web cams scattered throughout the island – another useful tool for travelers to plan their itineraries.

 Public transit, while not very frequent and not widespread on Madeira, did make it possible for me (car-free on vacations for five years and counting) to be able to do the Levada do Caldeirao Verde hike on my own.
 The São Lourenço hike can also be reached by bus.
-For the car-accessible-only trail from Picos Areiro to Ruivo I was able to split the costs of a cheap two-day rental car with a friendly group—a couple of Czechs and a Slovak— from my first hostel.
+For the car-accessible-only trail from Picos Areiro to Ruivo I was able to split the costs of a cheap two-day rental car with a friendly group of travelers—a couple of Czech sisters and a Slovak solo traveler— from my first hostel.

 The Slovak told me of another hike that he had done taking the public bus.
 The guide listed a few others accessible by bus as well.
 While renting a car is desirable for experiencing the best of Madeira, you can still experience many of the island’s highlights by bus with careful planning and enough time (say, a week or more).

 Award Winning Island Destination

 Given all this, along with impressive scenery, world class food and drink, and living cultural heritage, it’s not surprising that the 2017 World Travel Awards (the “Oscars of the Travel Industry”) gave Madeira the title of “World’s Leading Island Destination”—a title it has now held for three consecutive years.

 Even more important, by drawing in a younger set of travelers through its strengths—accessibility, affordability, and adventure travel—Madeira isn’t only promoting destination loyalty but ensuring tourism longevity.